SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

-Note in case you use the environment there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called before the runs and at the end of a single run automatically.
-Yet, be aware that if you use postprocessing (see :ref:`more-on-postproc`) or add any data after the single runs, these are *NOT* saved automatically.
+Note in case you use the environment there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set `automatic_storing` to `False`).
+Yet, be aware that if add any custom data during a single run not under `results.runs.run_XXXXXXXX` or `derived_parameters.runs.run_XXXXXXXXX` this data will not be immediately saved after the run completion.
+In case of multiprocessing this data will be lost if not manually stored.

 You start your simulations by creating an environment object:

->>> env = Environment(self, trajectory='trajectory',
+>>> env = Environment(trajectory='trajectory',
                  add_time=True,
                  comment='',
                  dynamically_imported_classes=None,
-                 fast_access=True,
-                 shortcuts=True,
-                 backwards_search=True,
-                 iter_recursive=True,
+                 automatic_storing=True,
                  log_folder=None,
                  log_level=logging.INFO,
                  log_stdout=True,